 Explaining his interest in the Atalanta, Martyn says: “I’ve always been drawn to innovative engineering.
 The Atalanta’s independent suspension, clever engine and gearbox was revolutionary at the time, and further development was only halted by the circumstance of war.
 We’re giving the great British underdog a second chance, building on the original technology to create an even better driving experience.”

 Indeed, Atalanta Motors’ team of craftsmen has had the opportunity to demonstrate their own innovative capabilities on each and every part of this vehicle.
 Aside from the Atalanta enhanced, lightweight 2.5 litre engine, T9 5-speed gearbox and differential, all other parts are bespoke.
-Some 2500 skilled man hours contribute to each car, warranting the waiting time of around a year and price from £150,000.
+Some 2500 skilled man hours contribute to each car, warranting the waiting time of around a year.

 Hand-crafted from scratch, every detail is individually and painstakingly formed; from the decadent leather interior and cabin filled with Art Deco touches, to the laced 18 x 4 Rudge Whitworth-style wire wheels.
 Everything has been styled to enhance the Atalanta driving experience, including a sympathetically-designed 3-bow ‘get you home’ hood.